StrangeQwarq/ff5-multi-chaos/README.txt

 services will tell you, such as https://whatismyipaddress.com/

 Finally, click the Start Server button.
 Players will be able to connect now.
-When players are connected, the host will most likely need to stream a video of the game, since this system currently has no support for sending information about the game state to the players.
+When players are connected, the host will most likely want to stream a video of the game.
 The easiest way to accomplish this is with a discord stream, since they have fairly low latency.
 If the host wants to participate in the game, they will also need to setup the client.

 Whenever a player connects one of the four buttons will populate with their player and character name.
 Clicking the button will forcefully disconnect that player.

-Below the buttons is a checkbox labeled "Lower Encounter Rate".
+Below the buttons is a checkbox labeled "Fewer Battles".
 When checked the party will be much less likely to get into random battles.
 This can be useful for speeding the game along if needed.
+Below that is the "Show Input" checkbox, which displays in the top right which buttons each player is currently pressing.

+The last button, "Send Video", is currently disabled on both server and client until stability issues are addressed.
+When enabled, this will stream a crude video with low latency directly to each client, allowing for players to see what's happening without relying on a separate service.

+Beside the buttons are the point counts.
+Each time players enter battle, they're awarded one point (or GregBux) that can be used to purchase effects in the shop.
+These effects are listed in the file effects.lua.
+Hosts can customize which affects are available and how many points each costs by editing this file.

 ---------------------------------------------